pakeweb/scoop.sh/docs/miscellaneous/Criteria-for-including-apps-in-the-main-bucket.md

+# Criteria for Including Apps Inn The Main Bucket

 For an app to be acceptable for the main bucket, it should be:

 * a reasonably well-known and widely used developer tool